hel-evodevo/morphoviewer/README.md

 different kinds of files, and controlling the type of shading, view, type of projection, etc.

 An example of moprhobrowser.js in use is [here](https://github.com/Nelarius/Nelarius.github.io/blob/master/index.html).

+##Initialize a WebGL canvas
+Before this library's functions can be called, a WebGL canvas must be initialized.
+To do so, you can write `<canvas id="glcanvas" width="800" height="600"></canvas>` in your HTML document.
+Once a canvas exists, you call `morphoviewer.initialize( id )`, where `id` is the id of your canvas.
+By default, the canvas id `"glcanvas"` is searched for in the DOM.

 ##Loading a file
 To load a file, simply do `morphoviewer.viewData( name, type)`, where `name` is the name of the file to be displayed, and `type` is the type of the file.
 Valid types are `"obj"` for displaying Wavefront .OBJ files, `"point cloud"` for